hamidahoderinwale/model_metadata_analyses/readme.md

-# Hugging Face Model Tree Scraping
+# Hugging Face Model Trees

 This project provides Python scripts to systematically map and analyze Hugging Face model ecosystems by building complete family trees of models and their fine-tuned derivatives.